-I don’t need to tell you that the economy is tough, cost of living increases are constant and now that we are nearing the holidays, your budget is really taking a hit.
-So, what are we to do?
-I’m here to tell you that setting up your own personal budget spreadsheet isn’t as daunting as it may sound.
-With basic knowledge of Excel, your statements and a little bit of time, you will have a working budget spreadsheet in no time.
+I don’t need to tell you that the economy is tough, cost of living is high and now that we are nearing the holidays, your budget is really taking a hit.
+So, what do I need to tell you?
+That setting up your own personal budget spreadsheet isn’t as daunting as it sounds.
+With basic knowledge of Excel, your financial statements and a little bit of time, you will have a working budget spreadsheet in no time.
 This is an excellent way to stay on top of how you are spending your hard-earned money and bolster your savings.

-First off, you can do a bit of research and see if one of the many personal budget templates and apps out there suit you, but I like to keep in simple in an Excel spreadsheet.
+While you can do a bit of research and see if one of the many personal budget templates or apps out there works for you, I like to keep it simple with an Excel spreadsheet.

-Start with making a personal budget workbook with several tabs:
+Start by making a personal budget workbook with several tabs:

 - Residential/essential expenses